-Section 3 - Under-represented groups

-The plan has been developed in response to a strategic review that ensures it has benefitted from lessons learned from an evaluation of performance in previous plans and alignment with University strategies, HEFCW National Measures and the priorities of Welsh Government.
+The University and its student body collaborate to deliver the objectives of the Plan through the student ambassador programme, sport coaching for the community, student interest groups such as Welsh language, and supporting volunteering work in the community.
+The student ambassador programme in particular uses the experience of current students to inform those attending open days, applicant days, Reaching Wider events, school/ college transition days or externally supporting HE Roadshows.
+Section 3 - Under-represented groups (Guidance paragraphs 107-113) The plan has been developed in response to a strategic review that ensures it has benefitted from lessons learned from an evaluation of performance in previous plans and alignment with University strategies, HEFCW National Measures and the priorities of Welsh Government.
 The Fee and Access Plan is informed by and informs our Strategic Equality Plan which sets out the University's commitment and approach to nurturing an environment where everyone is valued as an individual and where stakeholders can work, learn and develop in an atmosphere of dignity and respect.